 Congresses’ 2011 America Invents Act (AIA) changes the US from the old standard to a US version of “first-inventor-to-file”.
 There are some tricky aspects to this new standard.
 It is possible (with evidence, and only for a limited time) to file a USPTO “derivation proceeding” to challenge a non-inventor (i.e. alleged thief) who filed first.
 Inventors are also given up to 12 months after publication or sale of their invention to file, without having their own publication or sale used against them, BUT…

 If an inventor publishes or otherwise discloses their idea, someone else hears about the idea, makes a few changes and files first, under the new rules this could legally knock out the inventor’s rights to these improvements.
 Since, in the real world, inventions often come into focus gradually over time as a series of small improvements, you can see the problem.
 To add to the fun, the courts haven’t even seen new rule cases like this yet, and it will take years for them to sort things out.

-The moral is, under the new rules, if you want decent patent protection for your work, consider filing on initial concept, and filing again on significant improvements.
-Resist the temptation to share your still forming ideas with the world.
+The moral is, under the new rules, if you want decent patent protection for your work, consider filing for at least a provisional patent for your first initial concept, and filing again on significant improvements.
+Additionally, file before selling your invention.
+Resist the temptation to share your still-forming ideas with the world.
 The old days of protection by “swearing behind” are gone as of March 15, 2013.
 What was OK to do last year is not OK to do this year.